Still Sharansky | National Review

 Math, for Sharansky, was “a kind of ivory tower,” he says, into which he could retreat and be safe.
 But he soon understood that “if you want to be a free person, and a person who belongs, you have to fight for it.”
 There was something more important than mathematics — or any other professional or intellectual pursuit — namely “inner freedom,” he says.
 “That is why, instead of being the best mathematician, I became the best as a prisoner.”

+In due course, the young mathematician Sharansky became an activist and dissident.
+He also became an aide to Sakharov.
+The closer you get to most great men, Sharansky observes, the smaller they seem.
+“With Sakharov, it was the opposite.”
+The closer you got to him, the bigger he appeared.
+He was kind, modest, and noble.

-Andrei Sakharov was probably the leading scientist in the whole Soviet Union — a genius physicist (and the father of the Soviet hydrogen bomb).
-He sacrificed everything to become one of the leading dissidents.
-Young Sharansky served as his aide.
-Sakharov was even greater close up than he was from a distance, Sharansky says: kind, modest, noble.
-“I would like to call him my rabbi, but he’s not Jewish, so I say he was my teacher.”
+“I would like to call him my rabbi,” says Sharansky, “but he’s not Jewish, so I say he was my teacher.”

 Sharansky married Avital in 1974.
 The next day, she left for Israel, before her exit visa expired.
-(The groom had been denied one.)
+(The groom had been denied one — refused one, making him a “refusenik.”)
 “The biggest mistake the KGB made was letting Avital out,” says Sharansky.
 She was a tremendous advocate in his behalf.

 He was arrested in 1977 and imprisoned until 1986.
 Charles Krauthammer once remarked to me that, despite the horrors of the Gulag, Sharansky emerged unscathed — in amazing mental and emotional balance.
 “It was like he had gone to the Caribbean to lie on the beach for nine years,” said Krauthammer.
 Last year, I brought this up with another great Soviet dissident, and veteran of the Gulag, Vladimir Bukovsky (who has since died).
 “It’s very simple,” he said.
 “If you are not broken, you are unscathed.
 They failed to break him, therefore he is unscathed.
 It’s very personal.”

-Note: Editor’s Note: The below is an expanded version of a piece published in the current issue of National Review.